 You can often contact the appropriate one of these organizations (whichever of them includes the work in its repertoire) rather than trying to reach the musician directly.
 UNT has blanket licenses with BMI, ASCAP, and SESAC allowing for performances of works in their repertoires on campus and at certain UNT-sponsored events off campus, but these blanket licenses do not include the right to use the works in dramatic settings, such as the theater or opera, so you would need a separate license to perform a work in a dramatic setting on campus.
-For questions about UNT's blanket licenses, contact Jon Nelson.
+For questions about UNT's blanket licenses, contact Felix Olschofka.

 Otherwise, try to contact the copyright owner.
 This is often the creator or publisher of the work.
 For digital images and other computer files in which the owner is not plainly featured, try looking at the file's metadata properties to see if either is recorded there.